Nick Smith (New Zealand politician): Mayor of Nelson

 On 8 October 2022, Nick Smith was elected as Mayor of Nelson during the 2022 New Zealand local elections, succeeding the outgoing incumbent Mayor Rachel Reese.
-Smith defeated his opponent Matt Lawrey by a margin of 9,302 votes.
+Smith defeated second highest polling candidate Matt Lawrey by a margin of 9,302 votes.
 During the mayoral race, Smith campaigned against the Government's Three Waters reform programme.
-Following his election as Mayor, Smith stated that the Nelson City Council would focus on recovering from the August 2022 storms that damaged the city and boosting the local economy.
+Following his election as Mayor, Smith stated that the Nelson City Council would focus on recovering from the August 2022 storms that damaged the city, and boosting the local economy.

+In early April 2024, Smith opposed calls to ban alcohol advertising at sports games, telling AM "that the economic benefits for the region outweigh the "minor issue" of concerns about social harm."

+In early May 2024, Smith stated that he had been reassured by Crown agency Te Whatu Ora (Health New Zealand) that changes to the long-awaited rebuild of Nelson Hospital would address the shortage of beds and seismic issues at the facility.

+After flash flooding affected several homes and businesses in Nelson on 26 May 2025, Smith renew calls for a rain radar to be installed in the Nelson-Marlborough region to give the city more warnings about serious storms.
+In response, the Metservice said that a new Nelson radar would cost NZ$3 million and require a funding bid through the New Zealand Crown's budgetary process.

+Smith is running for re-election as mayor in the 2025 local elections.

 Political views

 In 2003 Smith voted against the Death with Dignity Bill, a bill aiming to legalise euthanasia in New Zealand.

 In 2004 Smith voted against the Civil Union Act 2004 and the Relationships (Statutory References) Act.
 Smith also voted for the Marriage (Gender Clarification) Amendment Bill, which would have amended the Marriage Act to define marriage as only between a man and woman.

 In 2012 Smith voted against the Marriage (Definition of Marriage) Amendment Bill, a bill allowing same-sex couples to marry in New Zealand.
 In his valedictory speech in 2021 he said that this vote was “an issue I got wrong,” a change of view that he credited in part to family circumstances, and he apologised "to New Zealand's LGBT+ community."

 In 2018, Smith vocalised support for human and civil rights as enshrined in the Bill of Rights 1689, during a debate on the Electoral (Integrity) Amendment Bill.